IlanCosman/tide/README.md

 # Configuration

-Tide variables that the user is encouraged to change begin with the string `tide_`.
+Tide variables that users are encouraged to modify begin with the string `tide_`.
 Thus, variables in this section will be denoted as `example_variable` but will actually be `tide_example_variable`.

 ## General Variables